waynetee/tp/docs/UserGuide.md

 ### Viewing price chart of listed properties and/or buyers : `stat`

-PropertyWhiz allows you to visualise the prices of properties and buyers.
+PropertyWhiz allows you to visualize the prices of properties and buyers.
 Use this command to view a price chart of the currently displayed properties and/or buyers.

 Format:
 * View price chart of properties and buyers: `stat`